An introduction to the fundamental principles of explainable artificial intelligence (AI).

 - Similarly, if the fish classification system cannot operate to a sufficient degree of accuracy—due to murky waters, for instance—then it should indicate this and not misclassify the fish.

-As AI systems are becoming more widely used and being applied to more important decisions, understanding and interpreting their outputs is becoming critical.
-The four explainable AI principles are designed to help us use AI safely, effectively and for its intended purpose.
+As AI systems are becoming more widely used and are being applied to more important decisions, understanding and interpreting their outputs are becoming critical.
+The four explainable AI principles are designed to help us use AI safely, effectively, and for its intended purpose.

 - Explainable AI principles are guidelines for the properties that AI systems should adopt